Forgiveness and Christian Confusion...

 If you have some clarity in your spiritual vision, you should be able to see that the religious systems of men are against God the Father and His Messiah.
-Is it not therefore possible that Israel, before Messiah came, also erred in adding religious junk picked up from their neighbors, to God's gospel of faith being proved by obedience?
+Is it not therefore possible that Israel, before Messiah came, also erred in adding religious junk they invented or picked up from their neighbors, to God's gospel of faith being proved by obedience?
 Is it not possible that the foundation upon which christianity was formed (the Old Testament), was corrupted by men?

 If one looks at the "statements of faith" of the average christian group or organization (usually called 'the church'), one will find that usually NONE of their beliefs has anything to do with the how of living out Jesus' teachings.
-Instead, the 'key doctrines' on these statements are pure theology having to do with their particular slant on doctrines derived from the bible...pretty much how many angels fit on the head of a pin type-stuff in terms of practical living.
+Instead, the 'key doctrines' on these statements are pure theology having to do with their particular slant on doctrines derived from the bible...pretty much how many angels fit on the head of a pin type-stuff instead of addressing issues of practical living.
 Of course the christians will be offended by this and respond, 'our statement of faith deals with the essential truths of christ'.
 What they really are saying is that their statements articulate their beliefs about who THEY think their christ was/is and what THEY think he did for them.